wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/message_store_processor_examples/using-message-forwarding-processor.md

-# Introduction to Message Forwarding Processor
+# Using the Message Forwarding Processor
 ## Example use case

 ## Synapse configuration